When I last visited the local supermarket, I saw this – hundreds of food brands. The instant noodles shelf had at least 10 brands if not more.

 With so much competition, brands must differentiate themselves through regular customer engagement such as providing useful information or entertainment.

 But how to accomplish this?
 One easy way is to use QR Code-based customer engagement campaigns on product packaging.
-Here are 4 examples:
+For example—in 2016, Nestle Kitkat added QR Codes on its chocolates.
+These QR Codes, when scanned, redirected users to watch YouTube video while they took a break.

 1. Provide detailed information